product-science/docs/docs/cloudcost/usage.md

 you can quickly identify the most resource-intensive APIs and take action to optimize them.

-## Analyze as part of user session
+## Analyze as part of a user session

 For each API, you can select specific user sessions where the API was called.
 This provides valuable insights into the sequence and context of API calls.